dsccommunity/dsccommunity.org/content/blog/add-codecov-support-to-repository.md

 >**Information:** Due to how Pester generates the JaCoCo code coverage file Azure
 >Pipelines code coverage will not find source files in certain circumstances.
 >When a repository is using the pattern from the [Sampler](https://github.com/gaelcolas/Sampler)
->project then paths that is copied (not built) from source by ModuleBuilder.
+>project then sometimes the paths are just copied (not built) from source by
->For example MOF-resources do show coverage for the entire file, but not on
+>ModuleBuilder.
+For example MOF-resources do show coverage for the entire file,
->individual code lines since the source file is not found by the task
+>but not on individual code lines since the source file can not be found by the
->_PublishCodeCoverageResults@1_.
+>task _PublishCodeCoverageResults@1_.
 Azure Pipelines code coverage expects the
 >full relative path to be in the `<sourcefile>` element, relative from the
 >path specified in argument `pathToSources` of the pipeline task
 >_PublishCodeCoverageResults@1_.
 Pester does not do this.
 Codecov.io is